 How is the school funded?
 Is the school public or private?

 Horizon Elementary School is an alternative faith-based program within Palliser Regional Schools.
-Horizon Elementary School has been recognized by Alberta Education as a registered school opening in September 2017.
-The school will initiate its leadership-based full-time elementary school in partnership with the Horizon Academy Institute Society and Palliser Regional Schools.
+Horizon Elementary School has been recognized by Alberta Education as a registered school which opened in September 2017.
+The school initiates its leadership-based full-time elementary school in partnership with the Horizon Academy Institute Society and Palliser Regional Schools.

 What are Horizon's monthly and yearly tuition?